-performance and costume, museum night, Stedelijk Museum, ’s-Hertogenbosch
+performance, Stedelijk Museum, ’s-Hertogenbosch

 Twisting Maria is a performance inspired by a traditional celebration at the end of the harvest time.
 The harvested grain would be blessed and mixed with the seeds of the winter wheat, only than it could be sown.
 The performance took place in the middle of the first high room of the museum.